-Can we, so focusing on the five dashboards within the medication safety dashboard which are the spironolactone, lithium carbonate, hypoglycemia, oncology and opioid monitoring. we asked them are you using each of these specifically?
+Can we, so then focusing on the five dashboards within the medication safety dashboard, which are the spironolactone, lithium carbonate, hypoglycemia, oncology, and opioid monitoring, we asked them are you using each of these specifically?
 Are you currently using it?
-And if you are using have you found them helpful?
-And yes, so actually all these dashboards are being used by all the facilities and they have reported you know, they see the perceived value in term of helpfulness of these dashboards.
+And if you are using, have you found them helpful?
+And yes, so actually all these dashboards are being used by all the facilities and they have reported they see the perceived value in terms of helpfulness of these dashboards.

-Next we look, wanted to see that the dashboards which are being, if the facilities reported yes, they are using the dashboard, we asked them for each of the seven implementation strategies, Are you using this specific implementation strategy?
-And then we asked them, if you are, is is useful?
+Next we look, wanted to see that the dashboards which are being, if the facilities reported yes, they are using the dashboard, we asked them for each of the seven implementation strategies.
+Are you using this specific implementation strategy?
+And then we asked them, if you are, is it useful?
 If you’re not, then what are the barriers for not using it?
-So this slide actually focuses on the use of these specific implementation strategies and as we can see that for hypoglycemia, opiate monitoring, and lithium carbonate, facilities are pretty much using all seven strategies.
-Of course there’s more use of provider education, academic detailing and patient specific care plans, but yes all these strategies are being used which is very interesting.
+So this slide actually focuses on the use of these specific implementation strategies, and as we can see, that for hypoglycemia, opiate monitoring, and lithium carbonate, facilities are pretty much using all seven strategies.
+Of course there’s more use of provider education, academic detailing, and patient specific care plans, but yes, all these strategies are being used, which is very interesting.
 We will be going in and out.
-Our next step is to go in and [unintelligible 19:27] to seek more information about how exactly are they using it.
+Our next step is to go in and out, seek more information about how exactly are they using it.
 But yes, this is very valuable data for our purpose.

 Now among those facilities which said that no, they’re not using the dashboard for any of those five measures, we asked why not?
 What were the barriers?
-And we listed these four specific barrier values along with the other category And the four barriers were, need help from other services or departments to implement, time consuming or not enough staff, don't believe this would work, don’t believe this is appropriate work for a pharmacist.
-And we found that pretty much, for academic detailing, draft orders and patient mailings, most of the barriers were identified for these three implementation strategies.
+And we listed these four specific barrier values along with the other category.
+And the four barriers were need help from other services or departments to implement, time consuming or not enough staff, don't believe this would work, don’t believe this is appropriate work for a pharmacist.
+And we found that pretty much, for academic detailing, draft orders, and patient mailings, most of the barriers were identified for these three implementation strategies.

-So before we move to the next MedSafe QUERI project, which is medication use evaluation tracker or the MUET, I just wanted to tell you the difference between the dashboard, or the first project, VISN 21’s Dashboard.
+So before we move to the next MedSafe QUERI project, which is medication use evaluation tracker, or the MUET, I just wanted to tell you the difference between the dashboard or the first project, VISN 21’s Dashboard.
 What is a dashboard vs. what is the MUET?
-So dashboard VISN data is updated every 24 hours, so it’s as current as possible.
+So dashboard patient data is updated every 24 hours, so it’s as current as possible.
 In the MUET, MUET is actually an application and the program is made up of individual initiatives.
-So MedSafe QUERI is focusing on evaluation of five search initiatives and [unintelligible 21:11] the data is updated every three to four months based on the specific initiative.
+So MedSafe QUERI is focusing on evaluation of five search initiatives and here the data is updated every three to four months based on the specific initiative.
 So yes, now the next.

-Based on a collaboration. this is the national pharmacy benefits office we are partnering for this project.
-And they are now starting developing a dashboard just because of value of getting real time data which is so important.
+Based on our collaboration, this is the national pharmacy benefits office we are partnering for this project.
+And they are now starting, developing a dashboard just because of value of getting real-time data, which is so important.
 Thank you Paul.